flojoy-ai/docs/docs/instruments-database/Multimeters/Keysight-34450A/Keysight-34450A.md

 <div>

-Turbo charge your production line with the Keysight 34450A 5.5-digit multimeter with OLED display.
+Turbo charge your production line with the Keysight (Agilent) 34450A 5.5-digit multimeter with OLED display.
 With its fast speed of up to 190 readings per second, you can increase your manufacturing throughput tremendously.

 </div>